Bradley-John/BradBot2.0/README.md

 A fun-but-serious fullstack Discord bot designed to mimic enterprise app architecture.
 Built for learning, portfolio power, and maybe a little over-engineering.

+Virtual environment utilized, not in repo -
+Use w/
+source .venv/bin/activate

 ---

 ## ✅ Phase 1: MVP Weekend Build (Core Systems)